sileriky/SDLC/README.md

-# Software Development Lifecycle
+# Software Development Lifecycle Models

-This repo serves as a record for my research about software development lifecycles.
+This repo serves as a record for my research about SDLC models.